 VA Disability Guide for Veterans with Radiculopathy Lower

-Radiculopathy lower, often referred to as lower extremity radiculopathy, is a condition that affects the nerve roots in the lower spine.
+Radiculopathy lower — commonly called sciatica or lower extremity radiculopathy — is a condition that affects the nerve roots in the lower spine.
 Veterans experiencing this condition may be eligible for VA disability benefits.
 Understanding how the VA rates this condition, what evidence is needed, common secondary conditions, and tips for obtaining the right rating can significantly impact your claim process.

 How the VA Rates Radiculopathy Lower

 The VA rates radiculopathy lower under the diagnostic code 8520, which pertains to paralysis of the sciatic nerve.
+Sciatica is the common name for this nerve compression — veterans filing a "sciatica VA rating" claim are filing for DC 8520 lower extremity radiculopathy.
 The rating can vary based on the severity of the symptoms and their impact on your daily life.
 The ratings are as follows:

 To qualify for a higher rating, you must demonstrate that your symptoms are more severe than what is outlined in the lower ratings.
 This typically involves showing evidence of pain, weakness, or sensory loss in your legs or feet.